RSPCA Shop Next Gen Education

 Food

-Goats need a carefully balanced diet of high-quality hay, grass, 'browsings', and additional supplements.
-You should give them feed that's suitable for their age and breed, including:
+Goats like a regular and predictable feeding routine.
+You should give them feed that's suitable for their age and breed, including the following.

 • Supplementary foods – goats need a mineral salt lick to supplement their diet.